 A world without electric motors is difficult to imagine.
 From the tiniest motor found in a quartz watch to a million-plus horsepower motor powering a ship, motors are used in many diverse applications.

-There are a multitude of motor types to choose from.
+There is a multitude of motor types to choose from.
 Each has its own unique characteristics, making one motor type a better choice for an application than another.

 !!!
 This guide provides an overview of the major types of electric motors available today, including advanced motor technologies.
 It is not intended to turn the reader into a motor expert, but rather to serve as a concise stand-alone reference with emphasis on energy efficiency.